-One of our highlights this year was working towards launching Bontia Bio - an exciting new company offering non-toxic flea and tick treatment for pets.
+One of our highlights this year was working towards launching Bontia Bio - an exciting new synthetic biology company that's harnessing the power of 'fungal factories' to produce natural and sustainable antiparastic compounds.

-Bontia Bio harnesses the power of 'fungal factories' to produce natural and sustainable anti-parastic compounds.
-Outside of flea and tick treatment, Bontia Bio's patented synthetic biology platform has applications in human health and crop protection.
+Bontia Bio's first commercial product will be a non-toxic flea and tick treatment for pets.
+Bontia Bio's patented synthetic biology platform also has wider applications in human health and crop protection.